Whatsapp Icon

 Colonoscopy screenings are recommended for adults starting at age 45 or earlier for those with a family history of colorectal cancer or polyps.
 The procedure involves a long, flexible tube equipped with a camera, which allows doctors to view the entire colon and rectum.
 If polyps are found, they can often be removed during the same procedure.

 Maintaining a healthy lifestyle is also vital in preventing colorectal cancer.
 A diet rich in fruits, vegetables, and whole grains is beneficial.
 Examples include broccoli, Brussels sprouts, dark leafy greens, and berries.
-These foods are high in fiber, vitamins, and minerals, which can help reduce the risk of developing polyps.
+These foods are high in fibre, vitamins, and minerals, which can help reduce the risk of developing polyps.
 Limiting alcohol consumption and avoiding tobacco are other key preventative measures.

 Regular colonoscopy screenings are a powerful preventive measure against colorectal cancer.
 By catching and removing polyps early, the procedure significantly lowers the risk of cancer development.
 Alongside a healthy lifestyle, colonoscopy is a cornerstone of colorectal cancer prevention.
 For anyone eligible for screening, consulting with a healthcare provider to schedule a colonoscopy is a crucial step towards maintaining long-term health.